 Family Law Hotline

-Family Law Hotline volunteer attorneys staff the Hotline in the Women’s Law Center’s office.
+Family Law Hotline needs occasional volunteer attorneys to staff the Hotline.
 Attorneys answer basic family law questions and provide referrals to local resources when appropriate.
+Family Law Hotline calls can be forwarded to the attorney’s office or cell phone.
 Calls are brief, typically no longer than 15 minutes.
 The Hotline handles thousands of calls each year.
-Each volunteer shift lasts 3 ½ hours.
 The Hotline operates Monday–Friday 9:30am–4:30pm.
 To volunteer, please call 410-321-8761 or download a volunteer application.
 For more information about the Family Law Hotline services, please click here.

 Employment Law Hotline